springfall2008/batpred/docs/output-data.md

 but the attributes hold prediction data in 5 minute intervals which can be charted with Apex Charts (or similar)
 - predbat.soc_min_kwh - Predicted lowest battery SoC value in kWh under the baseline plan with attribute of the date/time that that lowest SoC occurs at

-## PV 10% baseline data
+## PV 10% Baseline data

-The calculated baseline results under the PV 10% scenario for the forecast_hours duration of the plan:
+Predbat outputs the following baseline results under the PV 10% scenario for the forecast_hours duration of the plan, these are known as the 'base10' predictions:

 - predbat.base10_export_energy- Total predicted export energy in kWh for the PV 10% scenario, with attributes of the predicted export kWh and their time slots
 - predbat.base10_import_energy- Total predicted import energy in kWh for the PV 10% scenario, with attributes of the predicted import kWh and their time slots